Nigeria: MTN Nigeria to Launch First Public Shares Sale, Offers 575 Million Units

 "This is the first step in MTN Group's previously communicated statement of intent to sell down approximately 14 per cent of its shareholding in MTN Nigeria," the wireless carrier told the NGX in a note seen by PREMIUM TIMES.

-MTN Nigeria shares, listed in Lagos, have returned 19.46 per cent in the last one year as of 09:54 WAT on Thursday.
+MTN Nigeria's shares, listed in Lagos, have returned 19.46 per cent in the last one year as of 09:54 WAT on Thursday.

+Institutional investors get a chance to purchase the stock through book build, which allows bidders to apply for shares in large quantities in order to arrive at a price fairer than a pre-determined one.

+But those wanting to go the way of the public offer option will obtain theirs at a fixed price.